loading...

 Transportation Cost

 Most visitors choose to drive themselves through Zion.
-For those renting a vehicle, car rentals from St.George airport can get quite expensive.
+For those who need to rent a vehicle, car rentals from St.George airport can get quite expensive.

 For a budget car, expect anywhere from 70-100 dollars a day after taxes and fees.

-The price of rentals from Las Vegas is generally about the same to slightly more expensive, anywhere from 80-110 dollars a day.
+The price of rentals from Las Vegas is generally about the same (to slightly more expensive), anywhere from 80 to 110 dollars a day.

 Gas tends to be slightly above the national average near Zion.
-If driving from Las Vegas to Zion National Park, expect anywhere from 30-50 dollars round-trip in gas alone.
+If driving from Las Vegas to Zion National Park, expect anywhere from 30 to 50 dollars round-trip in gas alone.

 Lodging Cost